-So why not feed them 100% BSF larvae?
+So the question many folks ask is why not feed them 100% BSF larvae?
 A diet with 100% larvae may give the chickens too much protein than what their bodies need.
 Because one BSF larvae contains nearly 40-45% protein.
 Especially if you use 15-days-old larvae that have turned a bit black.
 Those guys at that stage pack the max amount of nutrients inside them.
 So it's like a dynamite of protein.

 If you're raising chickens for eggs, then too much protein will make them fat.
-When chickens are overly fat, they won't lay eggs soon.
-So for egg chickens, supplement about 3% of larvae in their diet will be good enough for them.
+When chickens are overly fat, they won't lay eggs as early.
+So for egg chickens, supplementing about 3% of larvae in their diet will be good enough for them.
 With the calcium in the larvae, the eggs laid will have very strong shells.
 Their yolks have a deep orange color & are not easy to break loose.

 This is the same with quails.
-If you feed them 3-4 times/day with 100% BSF larvae, their reproduction may be blocked.
+If you feed them 3-4 times/day with 100% BSF larvae, their reproduction system may get blocked.
 So we can balance out the diet with some cornmeal, greens or soybean meal to give them the starch, vitamins & fibers they need.

 Here are some general-purpose feeding recipes for the chickens: